thorrak/fermentrack/docs_mkdocs/docs/config/config.md

 Currently, Fermentrack has limited access control implemented, and is not designed for multiple user installations.
 This feature is planned for a later release - once it becomes available, different levels of access will be able to be specified on a per-user basis.

 In the mean time if you need multiple user accounts they can be configured using the Django admin interface (accessible via the "gear" icon).
 Each account will need "superuser" access to be able to use the full functionality of Fermentrack.
 Please be aware - multiple user access is not officially supported.
 When access control functionality is implemented, any users created previously through this method will retain full access/control of Fermentrack.

+#### Advanced Site Settings

+There are a handful of additional site settings which are intended for advanced users and developers only.
+These settings can only be accessed via the Django admin.
+These settings include:

+* **Allow Git Branch Switching** - Allows switching to a different git branch from within Fermentrack
+* **User Has Completed Configuration**  - Determines if the user has completed the initial configuration workflow, or should be prompted to set Fermentrack up on next login